-- A. Three weeks before the end of each Quarter, the Speaker shall announce that the submission period is open, at which point any Senator may submit a bill to amend the Code to the Chair of the Administrative and Financial Affairs Committee; - B. Senators shall have until 4:30 p.m. on Tuesday of the second week before the upcoming Amendment Meeting to submit any changes and amendments to the Code to the Chair of the Administrative and Financial Affairs Committee; - C. The Chair of the Administrative and Financial Affairs Committee, on behalf of the Administrative and Financial Affairs Committee, shall submit the Bills for First Reading to the Clerk of the Student Senate by 4:30pm on Wednesday of the second week before the upcoming Amendment Meeting.
+- A. Three weeks before any Amendment Meeting, the Speaker shall announce that the submission period is open, at which point any Senator may submit a bill to amend the Code to the Chair of the Administrative and Financial Affairs Committee; - B. Senators shall have until 4:30 p.m. on Tuesday of the week immediately prior to the upcoming Amendment Meeting to submit any changes and amendments to the Code to the Chair of the Administrative and Financial Affairs Committee; - C. The Chair of the Administrative and Financial Affairs Committee, on behalf of the Administrative and Financial Affairs Committee, shall submit the Bills for First Reading to the Clerk of the Student Senate by 4:30pm on Wednesday of the week immediately prior to the upcoming Amendment Meeting.
 The Chair of the Administrative and Financial Affairs Committee must include all bill amendments submitted; - D. Any Bills shall then be sent to the Administrative and Financial Affairs Committee to be considered for Second Reading; - E. Upon passage of the Bill in the Administrative and Financial Affairs Committee by a 2/3 majority, the Student Senate shall vote on the Bill at the next Senate meeting, where it shall require a 2/3 majority to pass; - F. All Code Bill Amendments will become effective immediately upon signage of the Student Body President, unless a date is otherwise stated in the Code Bill.
-If the bill is approved, the Student Body President shall transmit the signed copy of the bill to the Clerk of the Student Senate for revision and archiving;
+If the bill is

-- G. If the bill is vetoed and the Student Senate overrides the veto, the bill shall be transmitted to the Clerk of the Student Senate for revision and archiving. - H. As soon as possible the Code shall be posted to the Student Government website.
+- approved, the Student Body President shall transmit the signed copy of the bill to the Clerk of the Student Senate for revision and archiving; - G. If the bill is vetoed and the Student Senate overrides the veto, the bill shall be transmitted to the Clerk of the Student Senate for revision and archiving. - H. The revised Code shall be posted to the Student Government website within two weeks of an Amendment Meeting.